Skip to main content

 }

-Each mention arrives with all engagement metrics and the complete author profile embedded.
-You can immediately assess both what was said and who said it - without a second API call.
+Each mention includes full engagement metrics and the embedded author profile.
 When next_cursor is present, more pages are available.
 When it is null or absent, you have reached the end.
+See Pagination for handling patterns.

 import requests